projectcalico/calico/charts/tigera-operator/README.md

 When upgrading from a version of Calico v3.22 or lower to a version of Calico v3.23 or greater, you must complete the following steps to migrate ownership of the helm resources to the new chart location.

+## Upgrade OwnerReferences

+If you do not use OwnerReferences on resources in the projectcalico.org/v3 API group, you can skip this section.

+Starting in Calico v3.28, a change in the way UIDs are generated for projectcalico.org/v3 resources requires that you update any OwnerReferences that refer to projectcalico.org/v3 resources as an owner.
+After upgrade, the UID for all projectcalico.org/v3 resources will be changed, resulting in any owned resources being garbage collected by Kubernetes.

+Remove any OwnerReferences from resources in your cluster that have apiGroup: projectcalico.org/v3.
+Perform the upgrade normally.
+Add new OwnerReferences to your resources referencing the new UID.

 ## Upgrade from Calico versions prior to v3.23.0

 1. Patch existing resources so that the new chart can assume ownership.